14 Incredible Ways Meditation Changes You

 It’s amazing how much a meditative practice helps our brain control our emotions.
-Normally we let emotions run wild, creating unneeded stress.
+Normally we let emotions run wild, creating unneeded stress, anxiety and depression.

 However, a quiet brain practice can help calmly deal with life situations.
-Being able to collectedly recognize our emotional responses helps build reassuring self-confidence.
+Being able to be self-aware and recognize our emotional responses helps build reassuring self-confidence.

 As humans we tend to speak first and think second, however, this method often leads to ruined relationships from misunderstandings.
 Regular meditation effect how we respond by calming the brains responds to a conversation.

 This enhances our ability to calm the need to speak out before fully understanding another person’s feelings or thoughts.
 How refreshing to understand what a person said and not what we think they meant.